How-To Guides

 Section titled “Doctor checks and fixes”The doctor command performs these checks:

-- GPG agent availability — verifies gpg-agent is running
+- GPG agent availability: verifies that gpg-agent is running

-- Vault format version — checks if vaults need upgrading
+- Vault format version: checks whether vaults need upgrading

-- Vault fragmentation — checks if defragmentation is needed
+- Vault fragmentation: checks whether defragmentation is needed

 After displaying health check results, doctor offers to fix any issues found (upgrade outdated vaults, defragment fragmented vaults).